PedroKochinski/TSAD_from_laurab222/README.md

  'train_loss': 0.0804248683839156,
  'train_time': 19.07716202735901}
 ```

+## Deterministic Baseline
+The deterministic baseline algorithm which applies POT to the absolute value of the time series, can be found in `Baseline_and_IF.ipynb`.
+This notebook also contains an implementation of the Isolation Forest algorithm applied to a time series.

 ## Info
 Part of this repository is based on the code corresponding to the paper "TranAD: Deep Transformer Networks for Anomaly Detection in Multivariate Time Series Data" (S.Tuli et al., VLDB 2022).
 The code can be found [here](https://github.com/imperial-qore/TranAD).
 Thanks a lot!